 No. Anyone from the public or private sectors can submit a proposal.
 Submissions do not require current or prior affiliation with the HESI organization.

 Proposals are solicited once per year typically from September – December.
 These proposals undergo detailed initial review by HESI’s multi-sector public/private Emerging Issues Committee (EIC).
 Two or more promising proposals are selected by the EIC for presentation at the HESI Annual Meeting, usually held in June.
 These priority proposals are then submitted to HESI membership for prioritization and voting.
 The most promising proposals will form the basis of new scientific initiatives within HESI.

 The following criteria are used by the EIC to identify potential projects appropriate for HESI action:

 EI projects are resource intensive.
 Consequently, budget and staffing restrictions may limit adoption or modify the timeline from year to year.

-Submit one or more topics using the HESI Proposal Form.
+Submit one or more topics using the HESI proposal form.
 Use a separate form for each topic.
-The most promising proposals will form the basis of new scientific initiatives within HESI, and will receive supporting funds from HESI to initiate activities in the fall of 2017.
+The most promising proposals will form the basis of new scientific initiatives within HESI, and will receive supporting funds from HESI to initiate activities in the fall of 2020.